Diseases & Conditions

 Observation.
-If your child has minimal symptoms and mild dysplasia, your doctor may recommend simply monitoring the condition to make sure it does not get worse.
-Your child will have follow-up visits every 6 to 12 months so that the doctor can check for any progression that may warrant treatment.
+If your child has minimal symptoms and mild dysplasia, the doctor may recommend simply monitoring the condition to make sure it does not get worse.
+Your child will have follow-up visits every 6 to 12 months so the doctor can check for any worsening of pain, symptoms, or X-ray findings that may call for treatment.

 Physical therapy.
 Specific exercises can improve the range of motion in the hip and strengthen the muscles that support the joint.
 This can relieve some stress on the injured labrum or cartilage.

-Your doctor may recommend surgery if your child is experiencing pain and has limited damage to the articular cartilage in his or her hip.
 The surgical procedure most commonly used to treat hip dysplasia is an osteotomy or "cutting of the bone."
-In an osteotomy, the doctor reshapes and reorients the acetabulum and/or femur so that the two joint surfaces are in a more normal position.
+In an osteotomy, the surgeon reshapes and reorients the acetabulum and/or femur so that the two joint surfaces are in a more normal position.

 There are different types of osteotomies that can be performed to treat hip dysplasia.
-The specific procedure your doctor recommends will depend on a number of factors, including:
+The specific procedure the surgeon recommends will depend on a several factors, including:

 - Your child's age

 - The extent of damage to the labrum